krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Which of the scenarios below is an example of a situation where you should use a service account?
+Q. Which of the scenarios below is an example of a situation where you should use a service account?
 ```
 ```
 For individual GKE pods